CodyMcCarty/JavaReferance/README.md

-# Demo of Relationships
+# Demo of Spring
 I mostly just use this as a reference.
 Includes one to one, one to many, and many to one.
 Also includes an example of an enum in "X".
-Includes example test
+Includes example test.
+I'll eventually include other examples.
+This will stay on an in memory DB

 ## Swagger
 http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/